U.S. judge dismisses advertisers' antitrust claims against Google

-May 13 (Reuters) - A U.S. judge on Thursday dismissed antitrust claims against Alphabet Inc’s Google brought by a group of advertisers, though offered them a chance to try again after addressing her “serious concerns.”
+(Reuters) - A U.S. judge on Thursday dismissed antitrust claims against Alphabet Inc’s Google brought by a group of advertisers, but offered them a chance to try again after addressing what she called “serious concerns.”

-The ruling by District Judge Beth Labson Freeman in San Jose, California marks one of the first major decisions in a spate of antitrust cases filed against Google over the last two years by users and rivals as well as the U.S. Department of Justice and state attorneys generals.

-Labson Freeman said plaintiffs, including Hanson Law Firm and Prana Pets, that alleged Google abuses its dominance in digital advertising need to clarify the market they think it monopolizes.

 “The Court is particularly concerned that Plaintiffs’ market excludes social media display advertising and direct negotiations,” she wrote.